memex/trails-proposal/trails.md

 The goal is to permit a 'Memex-like' application where users 'bookmark' content in a local database which provides a searchable index and UI allowing entries to be combined into 'collections', which in turn can be referenced in each 'step' of a greater narrative 'trail'.
 The elements of this model should be sufficiently decoupled as to allow remixing entries and collections into other narrative trails.
 The model makes use of 'meta-annotations' (annotations targeting annotations) to create the proposed structures.

+## IPFS
+It is possible to store these JSON-LD annotations in IPFS/IPLD.
+To do so, the `id` property must be excluded as per [this discussion](https://github.com/ipfs/notes/issues/152#issuecomment-239153915).
+Content IRIs starting with `http://examples.org/` can be replaced with a `fs:/ipfs/QmContent/` IRI, thus adhering to the Web Annotation Data Model.
+A consuming client application can interpret these IRIs as necessary.

 <img src="Trails.jpg">

 This example defines: